XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/world/lore.md

 Either the scepter was lost, broken, or more extravagantly, it was harvested to create *Totems of Undying*.

-But regardless of which it two is was, the *Illagers* were left with no more Orb.
+But regardless of which it two it was, the *Illagers* were left with no more Orb.

 The magic remained, but their experiments couldn't continue without the orb for a number of reasons, and with memories of where it came from, with depictions of the *End Portal*, they begin cargo culting in an attempt to summon more Builders for another Orb.